VILLASframework/documentation/VILLASfpga.md

  - @ref fpga-config
  - @ref fpga-brainstorming

-VILLASfpga is an extension build on top of VILLASnode for realizing hard real-time interfaces between simulators, converters and devices under test with guaranteed cycle times in the microsecond range.
+VILLASfpga interconnects simulators and devices under test (DUT) for hardware-in-the loop simulation using hard real-time capable interfaces.
+VILLASfpga can guarantee fixed latencies in the nanosecond range.
 VILLASfpga is using Xilinx' FPGA evaluation boards to interfaces such devices to each other and to the Linux host system via PCIexpress.

 It implements intellectual property (IP) cores for connecting: